 #1: Do not assume; talk about what you see

-As adults, we tend to make assumptions of what children are doing based on what we see from our perspectives.
+As adults, we tend to make assumptions about what children are doing based on what we see from our perspectives.
 Inaccurate assumptions will have a negative impact on children’s emotional aspect, causing them to lose their self-esteem.

 While it is never easy to look at the same situation or object from different perspectives, we can talk about what we see instead.
 Talking about what we see encourages conversation as we appear interested in their work.